compscidr/machine-configurations/README.md

 to run.

 ## Master Setup
-Run the `bootstrap-master.sh` script on `master.jasonernst.com` if setting it up for the first time.
+Run the `bootstrap-salt-master.sh` script on `master.jasonernst.com` if setting it up for the first time.

+To setup the docker minions, run `bootstrap-docker.sh`.

 After a minion starts up, check the key and if it is correct, accept it.

+`salt-key -L`

+`salt-key -a <key-glob>`

 ## Minion Setup
 ```